 - Tectonics comes from the Greek word 'tekton', meaning builder.

 - The Australian Professor Samuel Carey, helped develop the theory of plate tectonics.

 - There are two types of plates: oceanic and continental.
 Oceanic plates are thinner but denser than continental plates.
 These differences relate to the rock composition of the plates.

-- Find the continental and oceanic plates.
+- Find the continental and oceanic plates on the downloadable worksheet.

 - Mark on the map the location of three geological features formed at plate boundaries.